shawnrhoads/gu-psyc-347/content/module-00-00_Syllabus.md

 </div>

 ## Course Goals
-1. Learn about the goals and concepts underlying computational modeling
+1. Understand the following: *what* are computational models, *why* use computational models, *when* to use computational models, and *how* data are fit to models.
-2. Survey selected topics through discussions, readings, and hands-on tutorials (these topics will span a broad set of social psychological abilities including observational learning, social inference and impression updating, cooperative decision-making, and social influence)
+2. Survey and synthesize various computational models across selected topics through lectures, readings, discussions, and hands-on tutorials
+3. Learn how to code using Jupyter Notebooks and the Python programming language
-3. Gain experience working with real data using the Python programming language
+4. Gain experience working with real data
-4. Work collaboratively to fit/evaluate models
+5. Work collaboratively to "fit" data to models and evaluate their performance
+6. Interpet the results of a social psychological experiment
-5. Finish the semester with a richer understanding of how computational modeling advances psychological science
+7. Finish the semester with a richer understanding of how computational modeling advances psychological science

 ## Course Policies